Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v07-29-2022)

 ## Modal Overview
-Modal GUIs layout the app's interaction time temporally as "modes of operation".
+Modal GUIs slice the app's interaction time temporally into "modes of operation".
 Each mode of operation paints to the entire screen
-and has exclusive control over user input while it has focus.
+and has exclusive control over user-input while it has focus.
-A mode contains a set a "user intents",
+A mode is time-sliced into a set a "user intents",
 which is the user's expression of their intent to do something
 expressed as a specific input gesture,
 and an intent handler, that performs the desired action, for each intent it defines.